brenobmac/odin-landing-page/README.md

 # odin-landing-page

-Landing page for the Odin Project
+Simple landing page using HTML and CSS for the Odin Project.